Lifeline by Charles E. Corry, Ph.D.This site is supported and maintained by the Equal Justice Foundation.

 Use 911 if you really need it, but the odds are calling 911 isn't going to solve your immediate problem, and it may well make the situation worse.
 As with a nuclear attack, it is Mutually Assured Destruction (MAD) in most cases.

 Using the figures above, for 1997-1998 there were approximately 40,000 calls to 911 in Colorado concerning domestic violence.
 In response to these calls ~12,000 arrests were made, and ~4,300 people, mostly men, were convicted.
-There is thus about a 10% chance a call to 911 will result in a domestic violence conviction.
-If the person arrested can afford competent counsel, and takes the case to a jury trial, the odds of conviction after a 911 call are much less than 1%.
+There was thus about a 10% chance a call to 911 would result in a domestic violence conviction near the peak of this hysteria.
+Today it appears that, even with the reduced volume of domestic disturbance calls (Table 2), the chance of a 911 call resulting in a conviction is less than 5%.

 Mutually assured destruction is no saner in an intimate relationship than between nations.